PavanAditya/problem-questions-which-need-brain-to-solve/README.md

 ## Includes various problem questions and solutions for interesting coding challenge questions covered as a part of Challenges covered on major coding Platforms.

 > Includes coding questions from Hackerrank, Hackerearth, LeetCode, InterviewBit and other reputed platforms.
+> Includes solutions in different types of languages(Js, Java, C++ and C) and more than one solutions for most of the problems.

 ```
 Note: